sf-wdi-44/html-css-review/README.md

 Many sources compare well-structured HTML to a tree.
 We can also think of it as a top-down architecture, like a [mobile](https://en.wikipedia.org/wiki/Mobile_(sculpture)).

-If you were asked to build this mobile with HTML and CSS, what `class`es and `id`s would you use?
+If you were asked to build this mobile with HTML and CSS, what classes and ids would you use?

 ### Check For Understanding